Chloe Slater: Early life

 Chloe Leanne Slater was born in 2003 and raised by a single mother in Bournemouth, England.
 Inspired by Taylor Swift, she started playing acoustic guitar at the age of 13, and then electric guitar.
-Slater started gaining an interest in politics at 17 during the 2019 United Kingdom election campaign.
-At age 18, she moved to Manchester to pursue a music degree, which she later dropped out of.
+Slater took an interest in politics during the 2019 United Kingdom election campaign.
+At age 18, she moved to Manchester to pursue a music degree.
+She later dropped out.

 Career

 Slater released her debut single, "Sinking Feeling!", in 2023.
 She started promoting her music on TikTok, and the clips for her second single "24 Hours", a "scathing takedown of influencer culture," went viral on the platform.
 Her debut extended play (EP), You Can't Put a Price on Fun, was issued in May 2024 via Stolen Juice, an imprint of AWAL.
 She issued a follow-up, Love Me Please, in February 2025.

-Artistry
+In June 2026, Slater released "Southern Youth" as the lead single to her debut album Riot Youth.
+The album is scheduled to release on October 9, 2026.

+On 17 September 2026, she performed alongside Hannah Grae as a supporting act for James Marriott's show at Brixton Academy O2.

+Artistic influence

 Some of Slater's most popular songs have been written in protest, inspired by Sam Fender and Declan McKenna's political music.
 She occasionally uses satire in her lyrics.
 The intention of her music is to engage young people in social and political issues, and to create a "stepping stone to [start] to think more about the world that we live in."
 Her second EP explores themes of influencer culture, feminism, and social class.
 Other musical acts Slater admires include Fontaines D.C., Wolf Alice, Arctic Monkeys and Bloc Party.